fractal-solutions/qflow/README.md

 The examples above cover the core functionalities of `qflow`.
 For more advanced and specific use cases involving the built-in integrations, please explore the [`examples/` folder](https://github.com/fractal-solutions/qflow/tree/main/examples) in the project's GitHub repository.
 There you will find detailed scripts demonstrating how to use nodes for:

 *   **LLMs (DeepSeek, OpenAI, Gemini):** The core of agentic behavior.
+*   **Agent:** Orchestrating tools and LLM reasoning to achieve complex goals.
+*   **Interactive Agent:** An agent that takes a goal from user input and uses its tools to achieve it.
 *   **Shell:** For system-level interaction and execution.
 *   **HTTP:** For universal API access.
 *   **FileSystem:** For reading and writing local data.